Today’s Bitcoin Price

-Bitcoin Price – 2020 Prediction
+Bitcoin Price – 2021 Prediction

 Historical Price of Bitcoin

 In 2010, only 10 years ago 1 Bitcoin was worth nothing at all.
 But despite its minimal value of $0.01 at the time, the first commercial transaction using Bitcoin occurred when Laszlo Hanyezc bought pizza for 10,000 Bitcoin.
 This initiative on Laszlos end was a clear indicator that Bitcoin could be used for purchasing goods.
 Towards the end of the year around October 2010, when Bitcoin rose to $0.125.

 One year later it was already sitting at $31, but this surge was short-lived as it dropped to as low as $2 by December 2011.

-The first real bitcoin price boom occurred in 2013 when Bitcoin rose to $266.
-Throughout 2013, the price of bitcoin fluctuated up and down hitting an all-time high of $1,240 per coin.
+The first real Bitcoin price boom occurred in 2013 when Bitcoin rose to $266.
+Throughout 2013, the price of Bitcoin fluctuated up and down hitting an all-time high of $1,240 per coin.

 From 2013 to 2016 the price of Bitcoin averaged within the middle range that the coin’s value saw in 2013.

 By the end of 2018, the price had dropped again to $3,300 as Crypto Winter was the header seen in most media publications.
 2019 saw a turn in price again and by May it sat at $8000.

 Is Bitcoin like Money?

-uniquely specified as a measure of abstract value and as a means of storing and transporting this abstract value.
+Uniquely specified as a measure of abstract value and as a means of storing and transporting this abstract value.

-- must have value
+- 1. Must have value

-- must be widely accepted
+- 2. Must be widely accepted

-- must be divisible
+- 3. Must be divisible

-- must be durable
+- 4. Must be durable

-- mustn’t deteriorate.
+- 5. Mustn’t deteriorate.

-- Medium of Exchange
+- 1.Medium of Exchange

-- Store Value
+- 2.Store Value

-- Unit of Account
+- 3.Unit of Account

 Bitcoin falls short when it comes to being a ‘unit of account’.
-To give an example think of USD vs bitcoin; think of an item, any item you could buy, it is pretty simple to refer this item’s value in USD and people will get a pretty good idea of how much the value is of that item where ever they are from).
+To give an example think of USD vs Bitcoin; think of an item, any item you could buy, it is pretty simple to refer this item’s value in USD and people will get a pretty good idea of how much the value is of that item where ever they are from).

-Bitcoin’s digital nature often gets it confused with emoney, however bitcoin is not legal tender (issued by a central bank or government body) so we see it more as an asset than money.
+Bitcoin’s digital nature often gets it confused with emoney, however Bitcoin is not legal tender (issued by a central bank or government body) so we see it more as an asset than money.